SanjeevStephan/autoinstaller-ps1/README.md

-# autoinstaller-winget
+# autoinstaller-ps1
-Install Software Packages using winget tool on the window 11 in powershell from the json-list
+Install Windows Softwares & Linux Packages using winget tool on the window 11 and apt tool on linux in powershell from the json-list

 ```